LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/reusableComponents.md

 <img style="width:350px" src="img/ConvoBuilder/reusableYesNo2.png">

 Once you create the "yes" and "no" intents, you can create response conditions that evaluate the consumer’s response against them.
-In a condition, simply select “Response Intent” and then select the appropriate intent.
+In a condition, simply select “Response Intent,” and then select the appropriate intent.

 <img style="width:800px" src="img/ConvoBuilder/reusableYesNo3.png">